Peter Grimbeek online : A fine blend of work & pleasure

 • using the automated text analysis software, Leximancer, to identify categories (nodes, concepts) in various types of text-based data sets, and, more importantly, to view the associations between these via a two-dimensional concept map that uses spatial distance to map the extent of their co-occurrences.

-The site provides elementary guides on the use of selected quantitative and qualitative software programs (SPSS, AMOS, Leximancer, or NVivo) either in terms of how to do specific analyses or on how to report the outcomes of such analyses.
+The site provides elementary guides on the use of selected quantitative and qualitative software programs (SPSS, AMOS, Leximancer, and NVivo) either in terms of how to do specific analyses or on how to report the outcomes of such analyses.

 If you want more information about any of the stuff mentioned on this page, feel free to contact me directly.